Seven year-end planning tips

 Discuss any changes in your life

-Life is always changing.
-We adapt to social distancing, change jobs, upsize and downsize our homes, have children or grandchildren, become involved with new charitable organizations, adopt healthier lifestyles or struggle with illness, re-focus from child-care to parent-care, and so many more events that contribute to – and sometimes challenge – our lives.
-Taking the time to talk these changes over with your advisor allows you to revisit your goals, redefine your desired outcome, and ensure that we are taking the necessary steps to achieve your vision.
+Life is constantly changing.
+We adapt to job changes, upsize and downsize our homes, have children or grandchildren, become involved with new charitable organizations, adopt healthier lifestyles or struggle with illness, refocus from childcare to parent care, and so many more events that contribute to — and sometimes challenge — our lives.
+Discussing these changes with your Mesirow Wealth Advisor allows you to revisit your goals, redefine your desired outcome, and ensure that we take the necessary steps to achieve your vision.

 1. Deductibility of IRA contributions is subject to IRS income limitations. https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-401k-and-profit-sharing-plan-contribution-limits